Our family, including my mother-in-law visited the Oakland Zoo on July 31, 2017. Here is what families need to know before visiting the Oakland Zoo.

 Animal Feeding Times and Animal Feeding Talks are listed in the Oakland Zoo Visitor’s Guide which you will receive upon admission, or you can find them here.

 Although the animals are the main attraction, the Oakland Zoo has a few non-animal attractions, including Adventure Landing.
 Adventure Landing has 6 amusement rides, primarily aimed at kids under 10.
 This is where you catch the train to the Wild Australia part of the Zoo.
 Ride tickets must be purchased separately.
 Rides are either 1 or 2 tickets.
-Tickets are $1.75 each or $24 for a book of 16 tickets.
+Tickets when we were there were $1.75 each or $24 for a book of 16 tickets.

 The Children’s Zoo also has a Wildlife Theater, a couple of small play areas & face painting.
-The Gondola (seats 8) just opened in June and takes you to the California Trail where the Visitor’s Center and Cafe is open.
-The animal exhibits and the Children’s Activity Zone will be opening in Summer 2018.
+The Gondola (seats 8) opened in June 2017 and takes you to the California Trail where the Visitor’s Center and Cafe is open.
+The animal exhibits and the Children’s Activity Zone are now open as of summer 2018.
 The Gondola ride is free.
 There is also a Sky Ride (seats 2-3) that goes past the African Veldt and part of the African Savanna.
 Tickets are $3/each.
 Both the Sky Ride and Gondola offer beautiful views of Oakland and the San Francisco Bay.

 We arrived at the Oakland Zoo just after 11AM on a Monday.
 Although we had to park a bit further from the entrance, there was no line to purchase tickets.
 The ticketing agent kept asking specifically how old my mother-in-law was, which I thought was strange.
 The reason she was asking was because Seniors 76 and older get in free.
 My mother-in-law turned out to be free, which was a nice surprise.
 Upon entry, you are given a voting token to vote for your favorite conservation project: Take Action for Tamarins, Bring Bison Home, or Leap High for Frogs & Toads.